cylc/cylc-doc/src/user-guide/writing-suites.rst

 ^^^^^^^^^^^^^^^^^^

 Cylc provides two functions for raising exceptions using Jinja2.
-These exceptions are raised when the flow.cylc file is loaded and will prevent a suite from running.
+These exceptions are raised when the :cylc:conf:`flow.cylc` file is loaded and will prevent a suite from running.

 .. note::